dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

     - BMC discovery **[optional]**: To discover the cluster via BMC (iDRAC), IPMI must be enabled on remote servers.
 Discovery happens over IPMI.
 For security best practices when using this method, `click here! <https://www.dell.com/support/manuals/en-us/idrac9-lifecycle-controller-v5.x-series/idrac9_security_configuration_guide/ipmi-security-best-practices?guid=guid-5d99c30c-294f-4f03-b584-596b43d79089&lang=en-us>`_

+    - SNMP **[optional]**: To discover the cluster by querying switches, SNMPv2 must be enabled.

     - Switch **[default]**: To discovery the cluster by routing communication through particular switch ports over SNMPv3, non-admin switch credentials must be provided.

 .. note:: IPMI is not required on the control plane.
-However, compute nodes (iDRACs in the cluster/private network) require IPMI to be enabled for BMC discovery.
+However compute nodes (iDRACs in the cluster/private network) require IPMI to be enabled for BMC discovery.

 Omnia can be installed via CLI only.
 Slurm and Kubernetes are deployed and configured on the cluster.
 FreeIPA or LDAP is installed for providing authentication.

 To perform these configurations and installations, a secure SSH channel is established between the management node and the following entities:

-* kube_control_plane
+* Manager Node

 * Compute Nodes